Side-wall wetting and linear stability of falling films: Theoretical formulation

+Equation (\ref{interface_final}) is then solved numerically to compute $\zeta(z)$ for a channel configuration in which the capillary elevation and its slope vanish at the center, consistent with the condition $\zeta(0) = d_z \zeta(0) = 0$ used in the derivation.
+This corresponds to channels for which wetting introduces variations in the film thickness and velocity in the vicinity of the side walls, while the central part of the flow remains effectively one-dimensional.
+In practice, this regime corresponds to $W/l_c \gtrsim 10$.
+For smaller ratios, the lateral menisci are no longer local and they overlap and reshape the film across the entire spanwise direction, requiring a different base state formulation.
+Within this range, equation~\eqref{interface_final} is solved numerically for $\zeta(z)$ using the boundary condition at the walls:

+This leads to the interface profile $\bar{h}(z)$, which defines the physical domain of the base flow.
+Given $\bar{h}(z)$, the velocity and pressure fields are then obtained by solving the governing equations (\ref{base_governing}a,b) with the boundary conditions (\ref{base_interface}), and the wall conditions above.
+The resulting boundary-value problems for $\bar{u}(y,z)$ and $\bar{p}(y)$ are solved numerically using Chebyshev differentiation in a rectangular computational domain, to which the physical domain defined by $\bar{h}(z)$ is mapped.
+Further details of the mapping are provided in appendix \ref{Appendix_B}.

-Figure \ref{interface_base} presents the validation of our numerical solver against the analytical solution and experimental data obtained by \cite{haas2011side}.
-Figure \ref{interface_base}(a) shows the interface profile for different contact angle values, demonstrating excellent agreement in both elevation amplitude and interface curvature.
-Notably, our solver accurately predicts the interface profile even for small contact angles ($\theta=8$), which corresponds to a higher capillary elevation.
-This significant increase in elevation is due to the smaller radius of curvature, which increases the capillary forces pulling the liquid upward.
+Figure \ref{interface_base} presents the validation of our numerical solver against the experimental data obtained by \cite{haas2011side}.
+Figure \ref{interface_base}(a) shows the interface profile near the side walls for different contact angle values and shows excellent agreement with experiments in both elevation amplitude and interface curvature.
+More importantly, the interface profile is accurately captured even for small contact angles ($\theta=8^{\circ}$), which corresponds to a higher capillary elevation.
+This notable increase in elevation is a result of the smaller radius of curvature, which increases the capillary forces pulling the liquid upward.